matestack/matestack-ui-bootstrap/docs/api/components/alert.md

 * `:close_on` - Expects an event as string on which the alert will be closed calling bootstraps `close` method.

-* `:close_on` - Expects an event as string on which the alert will be disposed calling bootstraps `close` method.
+* `:dispose_on` - Expects an event as string on which the alert will be disposed calling bootstraps `dispose` method.

 * `&block` - Use a block to create custom content/markup inside an alert.
 If used together with `:text` the text will be displayed before the block.